APPENDICES

 LOUISIANA: LAFOURCHE VALLEY SETTLEMENTS

-Anne-Marie-Madeleine Savary, age 38, widow of Pierre Potier, crossed to Louisiana aboard La Bergère, the second of the Seven Ships from France, with her two sons, Baptiste-Olivier Potier, age 12, and Jacques-Sylvain Potier, age 7.
-They reached New Orleans in August 1785 and followed the majority of their fellow passengers to upper Bayou Lafourche, where Anne remarried to fellow Acadian Joseph Granger, another immigrant from France, in June 1786.
-She had no more children by him.
-Son Jacques-Sylvain Potier seems to have died not long after they reached Louisiana.
-Son Baptiste-Olivier Potier married Isabelle, daughter of fellow Acadian Michel Aucoin, who also had come to Louisiana from France.
+Anne-Marie-Madeleine Savary, age 31, widow of Pierre Potier, crossed to Louisiana aboard La Bergère, the second of the Seven Ships from France, with her two sons, Baptiste-Olivier Potier, age 12; and Jacques-Sylvain Potier, age 7.
+They reached New Orleans in August 1785 and followed most of their fellow passengers to upper Bayou Lafourche, where Anne remarried to Joseph, fils, son of fellow Acadians Joseph Granger and Marguerite Gautrot, in June 1786.
+Joseph, fils, also had come to Louisiana from France, though on which vessel the records do not say.
+Anne-Marie-Madeleine had no more children by him.
+Her younger son Jacques-Sylvain Potier seems to have died not long after the family reached Louisiana.
+Older son Baptiste-Olivier Potier married Élisabeth or Isabelle, daughter of fellow Acadians Michel Aucoin and Élisabeth Hébert, who also had come to Louisiana from France aboard the third ship Le Beaumont.
 Baptiste-Olivier and Isabelle set down roots on Bayou Lafourche.

 NON-ACADIAN FAMILIES in LOUISIANA

-A Frenchwoman with a similar-sounding surname lived in Louisiana during the early colonial period:
+Frenchwomen with a similar-sounding surnames lived in Louisiana during the early colonial period:

 Louise-Françoise, called Françoise, Sauary or Savarie of Dieppe, France, married Barthélémy, son of Pierre Madre, at Old Biloxi, then a part of French Louisiana, in June 1721.
 Barthélémy died at New Orleans in December 1732, and Françoise remarried to edge-tool maker Martin, son of Jean-Baptiste Godar of St.-Denis, Paris, at New Orleans in January 1733.